He is NOT on the Tour Path.

 Like most of our rescues, Kabbalah has a heartbreaking and traumatic past.
 The story of his rescue began when a wolfdog escaped from horrible conditions and was running loose in a California neighborhood, struggling to survive.
-Everyone thought the poor canine was a pure wolf at first, and she soon caught the attention of two celebrities living in the neighborhood.
+Everyone thought the poor canine was a pure wolf at first, and she soon caught the attention of two celebrities living in the area.
 Grammy-nominated singer/songwriter/producer Meredith Brooks commented, “I was inducted into the world of breeders, hoarders, exploitation of illegal exotic animals, neglect, and abuse of the innocent when I looked out my window and saw a wolf on my little street nestled in the canyon.”
 Ms. Brooks’ celebrity neighbor and fellow animal champion also stepped in to help.
 Reality star/model and founder of Angels for Animal Rescue, Joanna Krupa, worked hard to gain the wolfdog’s trust and soon she was comfortable approaching Ms. Krupa as she sat on the ground.
 Her efforts brought more attention to the situation and also demonstrated to people that the “wolf” was not dangerous.
 Thankfully, she was eventually captured and has started a new life at another sanctuary.

 Upon capturing the wolfdog, it became clear she had broken free from a terrible place where dozens of animals were still suffering.
 Over 60 domestic dogs, wolfdogs, exotic cats, and birds were trapped in a home in the same neighborhood as Ms. Brooks and Ms. Krupa.
 They were suffering from an overwhelming number of health issues including giardia, anemia, malnutrition, tumors, infected masses, cancer, worms, ear mites, kennel cough, and broken teeth.
 The conditions were so horrible that the troubled woman keeping these poor animals eventually faced criminal charges.
 Thanks to Ms. Brooks’ and Ms. Krupa’s tireless involvement, most of the animals received much-needed medical treatment and were adopted or taken to sanctuaries.
 Because they were all considered evidence in the case against their former owner, the whole process was much more complicated.
 The wolfdogs were perhaps the most difficult to place since most animal agencies consider them to be dangerous and unadoptable.
 Eventually four of them were taken to Los Angeles Animal Shelter (LAAS), including Kabbalah, Mitzi, Shomo, and one pregnant female named Nushmua.